 - contact the employer, and the person who made the notification and request more information in order to identify the policy.
 If the policy still cannot be identified, then the insurer is to inform the employer and the person who made the notification that the insurer is not the current insurer.
-The insurer must then refer the notification to WorkCover's Claims Assistance Service (CAS) and notify the worker; or - pass the notification to the current insurer, if the identity of the current insurer can be determined, and notify the worker.
+The insurer must then refer the notification to the WorkCover Customer Service Centre and notify the worker; or - pass the notification to the current insurer, if the identity of the current insurer can be determined, and notify the worker.